vibe-project/vibe-examples/java-server/platform/vertx/README.md

 mvn package vertx:runMod
 ```

-Then, open an [echo client](http://jsbin.com/pocet/8/watch?js,console) in your browser.
+Then, open the [corresponding client](http://jsbin.com/pocet/8/watch?js,console) in your browser.

 **Note**